top of page

 Christina Oliva

 Christina joined the Emerson team as a full-time teacher for the 2020-2021 school year.
 During the 2019-2020 school year, Christina was a parent of an Emerson student, served as the Vice Chair of the Emerson Board of Directors, and was both a short and long-term substitute teacher for our students.
 Christina is also a member of our Pyramid Model Implementation Leadership Team.
 Christina graduated from Skidmore College in 2004 with a Bachelor of Arts degree in Environmental Studies and Antioch University of New England in 2009 with a Master of Science degree in Environmental Studies, specializing in both Environmental Education and Integrated Learning.
 She brings 20+ years of teaching experience with children and youth in the outdoors including tennis, swimming, yoga, meditation, backcountry expeditions and gardening.
-The last 12 years Christina has honed her skills as a teacher-naturalist teaching in and around the wilds of greater Boston and working in three outdoor, nature-based and Reggio-inspired preschools in NH.
+The last 13 years Christina has honed her skills as a teacher-naturalist teaching in and around the wilds of greater Boston and working in three outdoor, nature-based and Reggio-inspired preschools in NH.
 When not at Emerson, Christina enjoys adventuring with her son and husband, being creative in the kitchen, growing food, reading and building community.
+Christina begins her journey as our Registrar and Administrative Assistant this summer.
+She will continue as a team teacher in the T-TH class and as the team teaching Wandering Wednesday Atelierista for the MWF class.

 thumbnail_20211204_140540.jpg